JEEP - 4th STEP - DUAL BATTERY & SOLAR

 Nevertheless I can fully recommend the CTEK devices.
 They are very well built, of TOP notch quality and worth their high price.

-The solar panels are doing a great job too and granting us a self-sufficient time of about 2.8 days in average.
+The solar panels are doing a great job too and granting us a self-sufficient time without any need of external power.

 100 Watt Foldable CIGS Solar Suitcase